Gakkou de atta Kowai Hanashi: Release and reception

+Gakkou de atta Kowai Hanashi S (学校であった怖い話S).
+This version of the game had additional narrative paths and allows the player to choose the gender of the main character.

 Franchise

+An anthology manga called Comic Hen Gakkou de Atta Kowai Hanashi was made to promote the game, featuring popular horror mangaka of the time.
+The contents have little to do with the game.

 A sister game, Tsukikomori, was released on the Super Famicom in 1996, using the same gameplay and art style.

 In 2007, a visual novel remake of the game, Apathy - Gakkou de Atta Kowai Hanashi ~Visual Novel Version~, was released.
 Under a new studio name, Nana Korobi Hachi Korogari, Apathy would become its own franchise of visual novels.

 Since 2007, a number of novels and two volumes of a manga have been released in the Gakkou de Atta franchise.

 Legacy

 The Super Famicom version of the game was later released on the Virtual Console service for the Wii and Wii U in Japan on August 5, 2008, and on August 27, 2014.
 The PlayStation version was also re-released on the PlayStation Network.